How long is the program?

 Each therapist provides their own sliding scale fee based on your family’s size and income.
 Therapists will work with you to figure out how to make the DBT program as affordable as possible.

 If you have health insurance, you may be able to receive reimbursement for part of what you pay for DBT services.
 Check with your insurance company for information on your coverage.
+Please note that we cannot ever work with any Medicare plans due to Medicare's licensing policy.

 How do we get started or get more information?